Logarithmic gradient estimate and Universal bounds for semilinear elliptic equations revisited: Generalization under Bakry- E mery curvature

-Now, for a positive solution $u$ in $B(x_0,2R)$, we also define $w$ and $F$ as \eqref{tran} and \eqref{F} and call it the first kind auxiliary function, define $w$ and $G$ as \eqref{tran2} and \eqref{G} and call it the second kind auxiliary function respectively.
-By substituting Leibniz rule and Bochner formula with \eqref{vl} and \eqref{vi} in the proof of Lemma \ref{k1}, via similar computation as proof of Lemma \ref{k1}, we have
+Now, for a positive solution \(u\) in \(B\left( {{x}_{0},{2R}}\right)\) , we also define \(w\) and \(F\) as \eqref{tran} and \eqref{F} and call it the first type auxiliary function, define \(w\) and \(G\) as \eqref{tran2} and \eqref{G} and call it the second type auxiliary function respectively.